This post may contain affiliate links. Please read disclosure. Thank you for your support.

 The Tale of Genji

-History of Cherry Blossoms in Vancouver
+History of cherry blossoms in Vancouver

-City residents and visitors love blossom season both for its beauty and as a promising sign of spring.
-Vancouver’s blooming season is long, lasting from February into May, depending on the weather and cherry tree varietal.
-Blossom lovers have plenty of opportunities to find the perfect Instagram shot on a sunny spring day.
+The blooming season can last from February into May, depending on the weather and cherry tree varietal.
+Blossom lovers have plenty of opportunities to enjoy the magic of springtime, and find the perfect Instagram shot on a sunny spring day.

 white van parked under cherry blossom trees vancouver